Inclusive Activities for Kids in Tulsa

 Ainsley’s Angels

 Ainsley’s Angels provides opportunities for kids and adults with special needs to participate in endurance events from 5ks to Marathons.
 Volunteer runners push our Athlete Riders in special racing strollers and incredible friendships are created.
-We have at least one event here in Tulsa every month and participation is always free for our Athlete Riders.
-Register your child at no cost on our website and see our website or Facebook page for a list of all upcoming events.
+Register your child at no cost on the Ainsley’s Angels website, and see the website or local Facebook page for a list of all upcoming events.

 Contact information: